 For instance, when exchanging physical business cards, you and your recipient must manually save each other’s contact information on your respective mobile devices.
 In addition, you may also need to manually record your client’s contact details in your company’s lead management system.

 To streamline contact information exchange, you must switch to an alternative that offers two-way contact-sharing: digital business cards.

 Two-way contact-sharing lets you capture your recipient’s contact details directly from your digital business card.
 Once your recipient submits their contact details via your card, they will be instantly recorded in your digital address book.
 This address book (the list of your collected leads) will be available on the dashboard of your chosen digital business card solution.

 Via Beaconstac, you can use this address book to view and manage all the leads you capture through your e-business card.

-You can export this list of leads into your organization’s primary CRM software—directly (Salesforce or HubSpot) or via Zapier.
+You can export this list of leads into your organization’s CRM software—directly to Salesforce or 700+ other CRMs via Zapier.
 If you wish, you can manually export your list as a CSV file before uploading it to your CRM.

 #6 Digital business cards provide superior interactivity than other paper business card alternatives